mollyic/MRI_qa/README.md

 2 - Resume previous sessions
  ```
 ### 3. New Session selection
- Choosing a new session will bring up ITK-SNAP in a new window
+ Choosing a new session will bring up your scan viewer (ITK-SNAP, fsleyes, MRview) in a new window

-**Note:** do not close ITK-SNAP, after your review has been entered the current image will be closed and the next image to be reviewed will automatically be opened
+**Note:** do not close your scan viewer, after your review has been entered the current image will be closed and the next image to be reviewed will automatically be opened

 ### 4. Previous session selection
 Resuming a previous session will prompt you to select the session your wish to resume, enter the number corresponding to the session and press enter.
-ITK-SNAP will open the next image to be reviewed.
+The scan viewer will open the next image to be reviewed.

  ```
  Selection: 2